parthchaitanya/FFI-Predictor/README.md

-# 🌲 Forest Weather Index Prediction
+# 🌲 Forest Fire Index Prediction
 Using Regression Models on the Algerian Forest Fires Dataset

 ## 📌 Project Overview